nill2/danilspa/README.md

 ## My Personal Website

+This Danil Kabanov Home SPA offers the following features:

+About Myself: Learn more about me, including my CV.

+My Home: Explore CCTV cameras from my home.
+It's an old camera that can put pictures only in FTP so I creates an FTP server emulator that receive pictures and puts data into service MongoDB and stores the picture into AWS S3 storage.

-Check in out here [Danil's Personal Website](https://nill-spa.onrender.com/)
+Check it out here [Danil's Personal Website](https://nill-spa.onrender.com/)

 ## Getting Started